npm/cli/docs/content/configuring-npm/package-json.md

 that require npm installing where you don't want to hit an external server, but should not be used when publishing packages to the public registry.

+*note*: Packages linked by local path will not have their own dependencies installed when `npm install` is ran in this case.
+You must run `npm install` from inside the local path itself.

 ### devDependencies

 If someone is planning on downloading and using your module in their